Railways Act 1921: Lines outside the act

 A number of joint railways remained outside the Big Four, continuing to be operated jointly by the successor companies.
 They included the Midland and Great Northern Joint Railway (M&GN), a London, Midland and Scottish Railway/London and North Eastern Railway joint line in eastern England, the largest of the joint railways in terms of route mileage; the Cheshire Lines Committee (CLC), LMS/LNER joint line in Lancashire and Cheshire, largest in terms of both passenger and freight traffic; and the Somerset and Dorset Joint Railway (S&DJR), a joint LMS/SR line in south-western England.

 The London suburban railway companies, such as the Underground Electric Railways Company of London and the Metropolitan Railway, were also excluded.
 Later, the London Passenger Transport Act 1933 amalgamated them, along with London area bus and tram operations, into the London Passenger Transport Board (see List of transport undertakings transferred to the London Passenger Transport Board).

 Other exempted railways were light railways authorised under the Light Railways Act 1896 and similar lines, although some of those lines still chose to join the groups.
 The lines which remained independent were principally those under the influence of Colonel Stephens, who had been instrumental in securing the necessary exemption.

+Subsequent developments

+The following provisions were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5), which came into force on 18 December 1953.